 MARC ALMOND Meet Me In My Dream (1991)

-While ‘Tenement Symphony’ is best remembered for the mighty Trevor Horn produced covers ‘Jacky’ and ‘The Days Of Pearly Spencer’, it also hosted a reunion of sorts with Dave Ball.
+While ‘Tenement Symphony’ is best remembered for the mighty Trevor Horn produced covers ‘Jacky’ and ‘The Days Of Pearly Spencer’, it also hosted a writing reunion with Dave Ball.
 The magnificent ‘My Hand Over My Heart’ was given an epic reworking by Mr Horn and closed the collection.
 But starting the album was the more minimal, but no less emotive ‘Meet Me In My Dream’.
 A classic SOFT CELL song in all but name, it was a reminder of the undeniable magic that Ball and Almond together possessed.

 Available on the MARC ALMOND album ‘Tenement Symphony’ via WEA Records